Romi904/Durmello/README.md

     4. If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.
             This year, the first 40,000 participants can earn a T-shirt.

+## Help Contributing Guides :crown:

+We love to have `articles` and `codes` in different languages and the `betterment` of existing ones.

+Please discuss it with us first by creating a new issue.

+:tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada:

 ### Contributors of `Hacktoberfest 2022`